 Whole wheat flour may also be used in place of all-purpose white.
 And some cooks like to decrease the amount of sugar, too, and add a few more grated carrots for natural sweetness.

-This is where your creativity can flourish!
-Add more raisins, extra carrots, zante currants, orange zest, cranberries, ginger, nutmeg, or even shredded coconut.
-You can even add chopped pineapple to the cake, but have you tried Hummingbird cake, yet?
+- You can even add drained, chopped pineapple to the cake-- but in that case-- have you tried Hummingbird Cake, yet?
 Oh, you should!

 Carrot Cake Recipe

 - 1 cup sugar plus more for sprinkling the curls